 We urge parents/carers with any concerns regarding the SEN policy or the provision made for their child at Holy Family to speak to us as soon as possible.
 In the first instance, please speak to the class teacher or the SENCO.
-If parents/carers feel their child's needs are still not being met they should make an appointment to see the deputy head teacher and if parents/carers still feel that their child's needs are still not being met then an appointment with the head teacher should be made.
+If parents/carers feel their child's needs are still not being met they should make an appointment to see the Head Teacher.